alexandriaorvis/predicting_diabetes/README.md

 Each model has been evaluated based on various metrics and performance indicators.
 The results of these evaluations are summarized below:

 ### Logistic Regression Model:
+In our analysis, we initially evaluated a classification model without scaling the data, which resulted in a precision of 0.53 and a recall of 0.15 for the positive class.
+After applying data scaling techniques, we observed no significant improvement in model performance.
+However, upon incorporating feature engineering, specifically by introducing new interaction terms derived from existing features, we achieved notable enhancements in the model's predictive capabilities.
+The inclusion of these engineered features led to a higher precision of 0.56 and a slight improvement in recall to 0.15 for the positive class.
+These results suggest that while scaling the data alone had minimal impact, feature engineering played a crucial role in refining the model's ability to accurately classify instances, particularly in identifying positive cases.

 ### KNN Model: